TL;DR

 SameSite=None; Secure | Cookie sent cross-origin.
 Must also set Secure. | Embedded widgets, payment iframes |

-the browser refuses to attach the session cookie to that hidden form submission.
+refuses to attach the session cookie to that hidden form submission.
+But you still need to be

 | Technique | Best for | Effort |